cxleb0/Velociraptor-Incident-Response-Lab/README.md

 ---

 ## 📊 Analysis
-- Knowing the persistence technique that was being used, I searched for Velociraptor artifacts that would help me find the exact commands that were executed to establish persistance.
+- Since I knew the persistence technique targeted shell configs, I searched for Velociraptor artifacts that would help me find the exact commands that were executed to establish persistence.
-- Using Velociraptor, I ran the **Linux.Sys.BashHistory** artifact to pull shell command history from the client.
-This revealed the commands used to establish persistence.
+- Using Velociraptor, I ran the **Linux.Sys.BashHistory** artifact to collect shell history from the client.
+- This revealed the commands used to establish persistence.
 ![Capture](https://github.com/user-attachments/assets/525079ce-10fa-49a9-99c5-5eed23ef8a30)
 ![artifact result](https://github.com/user-attachments/assets/ea372dc3-63cb-44db-af77-99712dd326af)

-- I was then able to confirm the attempts to establish persistence through the modification of the '.zshrc' file.
+- Confirmed the attempts to establish persistence through the modification of the '.zshrc' file.

 ---

 ## 🛡 Containment
 - The next step I took was to contain the malicous activity.
-- In Velociraptor, I quarantined the host which will restrict all network activity and only allow it to communicate with the server.
+- I quarantined the compromised host in Velociraptor.
+- This will restrict all outbound communication and only allow it to communicate with the server.
   ![quarantine admin panel](https://github.com/user-attachments/assets/db633557-316f-4927-a27b-0f7e77a6d6ac)
   ![quarantined client](https://github.com/user-attachments/assets/f9260e19-6421-4675-8ff8-873e9de47d0b)
-- This allowed me to investigate the host remotely without the host making other network connections.
+- Began investigating the host remotely using Velociraptor's vShell to inspect the modified .zshrc file.
-- I then inspected the modified configuration file with Velocriaptor's shell functionality which allows me to run commands on the host from Velociraptor
 - Knowing that the .zshrc file was modified, I wanted to see what modifications were made, so I ran the command:
   ```bash
   cat /home/t0rment/.zshrc
   ```
-- This showed me the file and I was able to identify the malicious entry.
+- This revealed the persistence mechanism added to the file.
   ![found malware](https://github.com/user-attachments/assets/3ec05092-2fcd-4777-81a2-5b5a1ca2eccd)